 We walked along the solemn rows of tombstones reading the names, date of birth and regiment, 8th Greek Regiment.
 There were 1500 commonwealth serviceman buried here of whom over half are unidentified New Zealanders from the 2nd New Zealand Expeditionary Force (2NZEF) including one Maoris along with British and other Commonwealth troops, and Greek defenders.
 I was overcome with grief as I thought of these young lives wasted.
 Joanna saw my struggle with my emotions and held my hand.
 There were no words to describe the sadness of it all.

 Then we came to one gravestone that made me freeze, it was the tomb of John Pendlebury.
 His story for me epitomized so many of the lives of those lying there.
-He was schoolboy hero of mine but I had forgotten him until Joanna had mentioned him up.
+He was schoolboy hero of mine but I had forgotten him until Joanna had mentioned him.

 Joanna and I were very tired and decided to have an early night.
 I settled down to sleep but Joanna put on the sidelight and began to read aloud about John Pendlebury.
 I heard her voice droning on.